grycap/oscar_python/README.md

   print("Failed with: ", err)
 ```

-- Sample code to create a simple service with the [cowsay [example](https://github.com/grycap/oscar/tree/master/examples/cowsay) and afterward make a synchronous invocation.
+- Sample code to create a simple service with the [cowsay example](https://github.com/grycap/oscar/tree/master/examples/cowsay) and make a synchronous invocation.

 ``` python
 from oscar_python.client import Client